renumote082001/Bank_Loan_Analysis/README.md

 📊 Bank Loan Analysis | Data Analyst Portfolio Project 📌 Project Overview

 This project focuses on analyzing bank loan data to understand lending performance, borrower behavior, and risk patterns.
-The objective is to build an end-to-end data analysis solution using SQL Server and Power BI, enabling data-driven decision-making for loan approvals and portfolio management.
+The objective is to build an end-to-end data analysis solution using MySQL Server and Power BI, enabling data-driven decision-making for loan approvals and portfolio management.

 🎯 Problem Statement